R3L14NT94/GTA-VC-Hotkey-script/README.md

 # GTA-VC-Hotkey-script

-An automatic hotkey for entering cheats in Grand Theft Auto: Vice City with one key
+This is a hotkey script for gta-vc to enter cheats automatically with just one key, using a programmable keyboard as a secondary macro-keyboard.